-- 1. Unscrew the screw fastening on the cover and slide the cover down. - 2.
-Insert the CR123A battery into the batter compartment and the LED will start to flash slowly.
-This means that the sensor is not yet included into a Z-Wave network.
+- 1. Release the cover tap to open the cover. - 2.
+Ensure that the system is properly powered.
+Insert the CR123A battery into the batter compartment and the LED will start flashing slowly.
+This means that the device is not yet included into a Z-Wave network.